 Uniforms and workwear are part of the job for millions of Americans.
-Food service, hospitality, construction.
-The job list goes on.
-Just like non-uniform clothing, each piece of clothing must to be cleaned – eventually being returned to the employer or employee for rewear until it needs to be cleaned again.
-The cycle continues over and over: reusable textiles – is big business.
+Foodservice, hospitality, construction, and the job list goes on.
+Just like non-uniform clothing, each piece of clothing must be cleaned — eventually being returned to the employer or employee for re-wear until it needs to be cleaned again.
+The cycle continues over and over: reusable textiles — is big business.

 According to Frost & Sullivan, the North American uniform and workwear market is expected to reach almost $10.5 billion in 2017.
 Opposed to simply purchasing new uniforms, many employers opt for rentals.
 These reusable textile rentals are segmented into one of three categories: